josiechoi/Ryerson_capstone_library_usage/LiteratureReview.md

 ## What do we know about SFPL?
 * A crucial element for data science, in addition to mathematics and programming skills, is domain knowledge.
 In particular, when working with this dataset,  it is important to have background information about the organization, San Francisco Public Library (SFPL).
-## What do we know about driving forces behind library activities?
+## What do we know about driving forces behind library circulation activities?
 * Here, defined as number of checkouts and may number of renewals
 * Ideally, we can find literature about studies done in the area of public libraries.
 If there is none, a broader scope (which covers all kind of libraries) will be used.
 * In LISTA, the most useful subject term is "LIBRARY circulation analysis".
 At the first glance, it does look like it is more being done in academic libraries.
 DE "LIBRARY circulation analysis" AND DE "public libraries"
+* Interestingly,
-* Interestingly, American public libraries use an index called "Index of American Public Libraries Circulation" to gauge whether their circulation statistics is proportional to the expenditures (Cree and Yoon.
+* Library circulation statistics are important to public libraries.
+In fact, librarians have gone so far to fake library usage as attempts to save low-usage but valuable items in their collectionsb (Brunvand Mar-Apr.
+2017.
+It is however not common for public library professional to use patron data to understand the patrons.
+American public libraries use an index called "Index of American Public Libraries Circulation" to gauge whether their circulation statistics is proportional to the expenditures (Cree and Yoon.
 2005).
-It does not look like there is much studies done using patron data to better understand the patrons.
+This study, trying to tap into the power of data science to advance library science, is an novel idea.
+* When seeing a surge or a drop in circulation statistics, public library professionals have explained the changes by attributing to various factors: mild weather (“Library Circulation Booming in Lake County, Indiana"), a popular addition - such as graphic novels , career-related books for a population with high unemployment rate) to the collection -

 Works Cited